paritytech/polkadot-sdk/docs/DOCUMENTATION_GUIDELINE.md

 and might be used by wallets and explorers.

 Specifically for `error`, explain why the error has happened, and what can be done in order to avoid it.

+---

+# Documentation Requests and Review Process

+To standardize the documentation process, updates have been made to the way the docs team addresses content requests and reviews.
+The overarching goal is to ensure the maintenance of content standards and the verification of all documents before publishing.

+Moving forward, for all content-specific requests (Issues and PRs), please use the label "T13-Documentation."
+This label will serve as a notification to the docs team, allowing them to plan and execute the task accordingly.

+Key points to bear in mind:

+- The developer responsible for the feature is expected to provide the base content.
+The docs team will review and offer necessary suggestions before publishing.
+In cases of minor content changes, developers may bypass the documentation review process and publish the content.
+However, for significant content updates, it is mandatory to review the content with the docs team.

+- If the base content is unavailable, the docs team will collaborate with the developers to create the content.
+Following review by the development team, the content will then be published.

+You can monitor the status of content requests raised by visiting the [Documentation Board](https://github.com/orgs/paritytech/projects/118/views/1?layout=board).